 The Motivation and Dedication of the Couple

 Marriage counseling is a challenging and taxing process, demanding dedication and perseverance from the couple.
 Regardless of the method of treatment that they choose, the marriage counseling process will not yield positive results for couples who expect a magical cure or are not willing to invest time and energy into the process.
 Whether the motivation of the couple is directed toward constructively resolving issues, or more focused on mud-slinging and venting, also plays a role.
 Couples who enter into marriage counseling with a positive focus and realistic expectations of what the process will demand from them are much more likely to be met with success.
 Online marriage counseling may in some ways support the couple in maintaining motivation.
 The ease and convenience of access to counseling may make it easier for the couple to maintain their level of motivation.
+As they progress they’ll be able to see what the other can do for their partner as well as what they can do for themselves.
+It is a long process but dedication will produce the right outcomes.
+They’ll then be able to rediscover that feeling for one another and potentially look at adding to their marriage in many ways, like romantic date nights with sex pheromones, days out, recapturing the time they spent together in the early days, etc. There is a lot that can be done to support a marriage.

 The Timing of Therapy